mikrodev/Documentation/documentation/docs/Block-Descriptions-Notes.md

 (T/M) DTMF Incoming Call: Thanks to the DTMF blocks, Remote control projects via Phone DTMF codes can be  done.

-(T/M) DTMF Originate Call: Applying the logical high (1) signal to the input of the DTMF Originate Call block makes a call to the defined number.
+(T/M) DTMF Originate Call: Applying the logic(1) signal to the input of the DTMF Originate Call block makes a call to the defined number.

 (T/M) GSM Signal Quality: It is a block that can be added to measure GSM signal quality.
 Values between 1 and 31 indicate the signal quality of the device.

 ### Data/Event Recording Blocks